The secret to a winning advertising campaign often lies with a great slogan.

 Much like its Fast Food rival, KFC’s long standing advert slogan reflects the company’s values.
 “Finger Lickin’ Good” tells the audience that the chicken tastes great.
 This is exactly what you want from a fast food restaurant.

 Subway has been really clever with its strapline.
 Fast food is notoriously bad for you, so in a bid to position themselves as more ‘healthy’, this tagline was born.
 The “Eat Fresh” slogan lets audiences know their sandwiches – and the fillings – are always fresh and freshly prepared.
 Coupled with the yellow and green branding, this was a really smart move.

 4. Kit Kat – “Have a Break, Have a Kit Kat”

 A lunch box favourite of kids (and Superdreamers!), the iconic Kit Kat slogan is one that has stood the test of time.
 Used in both printed and television adverts, the “Have a Break...” tagline reflects how quick and easy the wafer bar is to eat.
 It is simple, and easy to remember – much like the company’s red and white branding.

 5. Heinz – “Beanz Meanz Heinz”

-“Beanz Meanz Heinz” has often been voted the best advertising slogan, and it is easy to see why.
+“Beanz Meanz Heniz” has often been voted the best advertising slogan, and it is easy to see why.
 Not only does it mention the brand name, and keep things short and sweet; it plays on the brand name and the product.
 The tagline tells audiences if they want baked beans, their best choice is the Heinz brand.

 6. Skittles – “Taste the Rainbow”